lai-consortium/lai-consortium.github.io/content/authors/ruben/_index.md

 ---
 **Research**

-Ruben started his PhD project in july 2024 at the BIGR group.
-The focus of his research is on the development of a benchmark dataset and optimized machine learning methods for the MRI-based diagnosis of solid appearing liver lesions.
+Ruben started his PhD project in July 2024 at the Biomedical Imaging Group Rotterdam (BIGR) in the Erasmus Medical Center Rotterdam, The Netherlands.
+The focus of his research is on the development of a benchmark dataset and optimized machine learning methods for the MRI-based diagnosis of solid-appearing liver lesions.
 This project is part of the Liver Artificial Intelligence (LAI) consortium, which aims to fast-forward the development, validation, and implementation of machine learning methods that could support MRI-based diagnosis of liver lesions.

 **Background**

 Ruben completed his BSc degree in Applied Physics at TU Delft in 2021.
-After that he started his MSc in Biomedical Engineering - Medical Physics at TU Delft, for which he completed his MSc thesis at BIGR and the department of Obstretics and Gynecology at the Erasmus MC in 2024.
-His MSc thesis was about developping a method for automated Carnegie staging of the human embryo in 3D ultrasound using deep learning.
+After that, he started his MSc in Biomedical Engineering - Medical Physics at TU Delft, for which he completed his MSc thesis at BIGR and the Department of Obstetrics and Gynecology at the Erasmus MC in 2024.
+His MSc thesis was about developing a method for automated Carnegie staging of the human embryo in 3D ultrasound using deep learning.